acorn-io/runtime/docs/docs/38-authoring/09-advanced.md

 Applications that have stateful data or where an operator would care which order the containers will be removed in a scale down event should not use the `scale` field and should instead create unique instances of the container.

 To accomplish this, users can leverage `for` loops in the Acornfile.
-Within the `for` loop block all items unique to that instance should be defined.
+Within the `for` loop all items unique to that instance should be defined.
 In most cases, this will be a container and data volumes.
-It can contain any of the top level structs if needed.
+The loop can contain any of the top level objects if needed.

 ```cue
 args: {